teddywest32/cloudradioo-app/README.md

 - [ ] Notification preferences (Sound on/off, notification on/off, etc)
 - [x] Native Icon for each platform
 - [ ] Splash Screen
-- [x] Improve release build system (Fully stable on Windows and Linux systems.
-Need testers for the darwin platform)
+- [x] Improve release build system
-- [x] Create the app installer (Now the release system wrap the app into an installer instead of return the source code)
+- [x] Create the app installer (Now the release system wrap the app into an exe, deb or dmg file instead of return the source code)
 - [ ] New Charts